johnmarkj/CS370Project3/README.md

 **For MAC**
-Go to App store
+- Go to App store
-Get Xcode and install it
+- Get Xcode and install it
-Go to macports.org
+- Go to macports.org
-Select Installing MacPorts from the menu
+- Select Installing MacPorts from the menu
-Then Download the version for your version of OS X
+- Then Download the version for your version of OS X
-To open and install go to the downloads folder in finder and right click and select OPEN.  it does matter this circumvents gatekeeper and allows you to install whatever you want.
+- To open and install go to the downloads folder in finder and right click and select OPEN.  it does matter this circumvents gatekeeper and allows you to install whatever you want.

-open terminal
+- open terminal
-Type
-xcode-select —install
+- Type xcode-select —install
-Type
-sudo port selfupdate
+- Type sudo port selfupdate
-You will be prompted for your password after you enter your password then type sudo port install open-cobol
-You are good to go.
+- You will be prompted for your password after you enter your password then type sudo port install open-cobol You are good to go.

 ## Deployment
--Make sure all of the files are in the cygwin-open-cobol folder -Run Cygwin Terminal.vbs
+- Make sure all of the files are in the cygwin-open-cobol folder
+- Run Cygwin Terminal.vbs
--Change the directory to the location that has the project file and input file -Type this in the command line  **cobc -xo Project3.exe --std=mf JJONESPROJECT3.cbl** -This will create an executable file, Run the exe **./Project3.exe**
+- Change the directory to the location that has the project file and input file
+- Type this in the command line  **cobc -xo Project3.exe --std=mf JJONESPROJECT3.cbl**
+- This will create an executable file, Run the exe **./Project3.exe**

 ### **Version 1.0**